 We seek to ensure that all our third-party data processors, service providers and data intermediaries to implement appropriate security measures to protect your personal data consistent with our policies and any data security obligations applicable to us.
 We do not permit our third-party data processors, service providers and data intermediaries to process your personal data for their own purposes.
 We only permit them to process your personal data for specified purposes in accordance with our instructions.
 In no other circumstances will we transfer or disclose any of your personal data to any third party, without your prior consent, unless permitted or required to do so under applicable laws or regulations.
 We will take all steps reasonably necessary to ensure that your personal data is treated securely and in accordance with this Privacy Notice and applicable law.

 We and our data processors, service providers and data intermediaries may also disclose your personal data for the following additional purposes where this is permitted or required by applicable law:

-- To other Carlyle or AlpInvest companies and affiliates (including those located outside of your home jurisdiction) for the purposes set out in this Privacy Notice and as necessary to administer the application and recruitment process.
+- To other Carlyle companies and affiliates such as AlpInvest (including those located outside of your home jurisdiction) for the purposes set out in this Privacy Notice and as necessary to administer the application and recruitment process.
 In general, our group entities are not permitted to share your personal data with other non-affiliates entities, except as described herein or otherwise permitted by applicable laws.